-- Always wear goggles or safety glasses.
-Refrigerant liquid, refrigeration oil, and battery acid can permanently damage the eyes. - 2.
-Never close the compressor discharge service valve with the unit operating. - 3.
-Never operate the unit with the compressor discharge valve closed. - Keep your hands, clothing and tools clear of the fans and belts when the unit is running.
-This should also be considered when opening and closing the compressor service valves. - Make sure gauge manifold hoses are in good condition.
-Never let them come in contact with a belt, fan motor pulley, or any hot surface. - 6.
-Never apply heat to a sealed refrigeration system or container. - Fluorocarbon refrigerants in the presence of an open flame produce toxic gases that are severe respiratory irritants capable of causing death. - 8.
-Make sure all mounting bolts are tight and are of correct length for their particular application. - Use extreme caution when drilling holes in the unit.
+- ALWAYS WEAR GOGGLES OR SAFETY GLASSES.
+Refrigerant liquid, refrigeration oil, and battery acid can permanently damage the eyes (see First Aid under Refrigeration Oil). - Never operate the unit with the compressor discharge valve closed. - Keep your hands, clothing and tools clear of the fans and belts when the unit is running.
+This should also be considered when opening and closing the compressor service valves. - 4.
+Make sure gauge manifold hoses are in good condition.
+Never let them come in contact with a belt, fan motor pulley, or any hot surface. - 5.
+Never apply heat to a sealed refrigeration system or container. - 6.
+Refrigerants in the presence of an open flame produce toxic gases.
+These gases are severe respiratory irritants capable of causing death. - 7.
+Make sure all mounting bolts are tight and are of correct length for their particular application. - 8.
+Use extreme caution when drilling holes in the unit.
 The holes may weaken structural components, and holes drilled into electrical wiring can cause fire or explosion.
-Holes drilled into the refrigeration system will release refrigerant. - 10.
+Holes drilled into the refrigeration system will release refrigerant. - 9.
 Use caution when working around exposed coil fins.
-The fins can cause painful lacerations. - 11.
-Use caution when working with a refrigerant or refrigeration system in any closed or confined area with a limited air supply (for example, a truck body or garage).
-Refrigerant tends to displace air and can cause oxygen depletion resulting in suffocation and possible death. - 12.
-When using ladder or scaffolding, use caution and follow manufacturer recommendations.
+The fins can cause painful lacerations. - 10.
+Use caution when working with a refrigerant or refrigeration system in any closed or confined area with a limited air supply (for example, a truck box or garage).
+Refrigerant tends to displace air and can cause oxygen depletion resulting in suffocation and possible death.